city41/plunder/README.md

 ## Plunder's Website
 The [website](http://plunderjs.com) for Plunder now has its own repo, as it's gotten pretty involved.
 Check it out at http://github.com/city41/plunderSite

 The `gh-pages` branch here is now deprecated.

+## Games Using Plunder

+[Dragon Plunder](http://www.mattgreer.org/dragon-plunder/) -- this is the game Plunder was extracted from, hence the name.